lukahn/Square-Enix-Software-Token-OTP/README.md

 ##  Next steps

+#### Debug the app

+For the next part of the investigation, I've added debug flags to every line (hoping to catch something), but I'm unable to run the smali code on the android emulator.
+Not sure what I'm doing wrong, buit I think it needs to know what the main method/Module is, and I'm not sure.

-For the next part of the investigation, I'll try running the app in Android Studio (after setting the Debug flag to true by decompiling it with APK Easy Tool first).
-Steps for this are here: https://stackoverflow.com/questions/2409923/what-do-i-have-to-add-to-the-manifest-to-debug-an-android-application-on-an-actu
+I've also tried running the app in Android Studio (after setting the Debug flag to true by decompiling it with APK Easy Tool first, and removing libQRCronto.so (which isn't used)).
+Steps for this are here: https://stackoverflow.com/questions/2409923/what-do-i-have-to-add-to-the-manifest-to-debug-an-android-application-on-an-actu libQRCronto.so

 If Android Studio doesn't work, then I'll try using Frida to trace function calls: https://frida.re/docs/android/